 Fortunately, swimming offers the aerobic benefits of jogging and the strength benefits of weightlifting without hurting your joints or straining your muscles.
-Let’s take a closer look at the health benefits of swimming for seniors.
+One of the perks of living at Rolling Green Village, retirement community in Greenville, SC., is the indoor heated saltwater pool.
+Now let’s take a closer look at the health benefits of swimming for seniors.

-Builds strength.
 Older adults lose muscle mass as a normal result of aging.
-Swimming helps you regain mass and strength.
+Swimming for seniors helps you regain mass and strength.
 Water is about 800 times denser than air, so the effort needed to overcome water resistance helps build strength.
 And unlike weight machines that target specific muscles, you can work more muscle groups at once by swimming.

 Get in the swim at Rolling Green Village.

 You can experience all the health benefits of swimming at Rolling Green.
-Our Health and Wellness Center includes an indoor heated saltwater pool, along with a variety of swimming and aqua fitness classes to help you look and feel your best.
-To learn more, dive into our Wellness page.
+Our Health and Wellness Center includes an indoor, heated saltwater pool, along with a variety of swimming and aqua fitness classes to help you look and feel your best.
+To learn more, explore our Wellness page.